feathersjs/docs/api/databases/mongoose.md

 ```

 and Feathers will automatically swap in the correct model and execute the query it instead of its parent model.

-## Querying, Validation

-Mongoose by default gives you the ability to add [validations at the model level](http://mongoosejs.com/docs/validation.html).
-Using an error handler like the one that [comes with Feathers](https://github.com/feathersjs/feathers-errors/blob/master/src/error-handler.js) your validation errors will be formatted nicely right out of the box!

-For more information on querying and validation refer to the [Mongoose documentation](http://mongoosejs.com/docs/guide.html).